shazamch/Facebook/README.md

 Optimization of the program's performance for larger user groups.
 Incorporation of user feedback to improve the user experience.
 Overall, this project is a great example of how Python can be used to create functional, user-friendly applications with a simple interface.

+Note: Make sure all the files in the same folder after downloading.
+If any file is missing the code will give error.